quasarframework/quasar-awesome/CONTRIBUTING.md

 ### Projects using Quasar

 Make sure you put things in the right category.
-Since Quasar allows you to build for multiple platforms from same base-code, you might want to add your entry in multiple categories.
+Since Quasar allows you to build for multiple platforms from the same code-base, you might want to add your entry in multiple categories.

 Specify which Quasar version u're using, if it's opensource, if it's a website or mobile app or electron app, and add a link.